Baby's First Steps

-Your baby learning to walk can be some of the most exciting and memorable moments of parenthood.
-From a very young age, your baby strengthens their muscles, slowly preparing to take their first steps.
-Usually between 6 and 13 months, your baby will crawl.
-Between 9 and 12 months, they’ll pull themselves up.
-And between 8 and 18 months, they’ll walk for the first time.
+Your baby learning to walk on their own can be one of the most exciting and memorable moments of parenthood.
+From a very young age, your baby strengthens their muscles by rolling, sitting up, shuffling on their bottom, crawling, cruising furniture, and standing.
+During this time, they've been slowly working up to take their first steps.

 How Babies Develop Walking Skills

 Your baby will develop many skills, including balance, coordination, standing up, and supporting their body weight from one leg to the other.
 Each new skill will build upon the previous skills, making them more prepared to start walking.

 Watching your baby take their first steps on their own is an experience you'll never forget.
 When your baby does start walking, it happens in stages, which include these big milestones:

 6 months.
 Babies start to sit up on their own.

 9 months.
 Babies begin to pull themselves up on furniture, like the couch or coffee table, so they can stand.